ayanas-git/ayanas-git/README.md

 ## About Me 🤓💼

 With a relentless drive for results, I turn complex data into actionable insights that make a real impact.
 Whether it’s in data engineering, advanced analytics, or building automated processes, I am focused on creating data solutions that are both intelligent and indispensable.
-Yes, I've outpaced and out-analyzed most of the team, but that’s not my end goal—I aim to become irreplaceable, known for top-quality, high-impact analytics, and yes, compensated accordingly.

 ---